Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-9.md

    ![](../media1/cl9-t1-s7.png)

 8. Select the organizations to install the GitHub application.
-In this solution flow, we recommend to grant access to **all repositories** to ensure Defender for Cloud can secure your entire GitHub environment.
+In this solution flow, we recommend granting access to **all repositories** to ensure Defender for Cloud can secure your entire GitHub environment.
 Ensure that it has been installed successfully.

    ![](../media1/cl9-t1-s8.png)